-- The remaining general education core. - The electives or other required hours, generally totaling 20-21 semester hours.
+The remaining general education core.

+The electives or other required hours, generally totaling 20-21 semester hours.
 Depending on the program of study, students may fulfill all or part of their 20-21 semester hours by selecting additional general education courses and/or the electives listed in the Other Required Hours section of the program.
 Some programs, particularly the pre-majors, have electives that are mandatory (required) and/or highly recommended (not required but strongly suggested).
 These requirements or recommendations are listed on the curriculum worksheets.
-(Exception: The number of core hours and electives differ for the Drama pre-major.)
+(Exception: the number of core hours and electives differ for the Associate in Fine Arts pre-majors.)